3D Printing Material: Multijet Fusion PA12 (HP Black Plastic)

 With regards to water qualities, Multijet Fusion PA12 is water-resistant but not waterproof.
 Thus the 3D object must not rest in contact with water for extended periods of time.
 In terms of temperature, if the plastic is subjected to heat above 187°C (369°F), it is possible that the physical form of the object can significantly be altered.

-Basic: Grey surface, as it comes out of the 3D printer.
+- Non-dyed: Grey surface with no finish, as it comes straight out of the 3D printer.
+Ideal for prototyping and mechanical tests.

 Dyeing with Color Resist finish: A dyeing finish with a matte look that resists friction and allows for a more consistent color between different production batches.
 The available color for this finishing option is black.